fenago/next-level-python-big-data/bigdata-with-pyspark/lab_1.md

 Spark shell
 ===========

-We will go back into our Spark folder, which is [spark-2.3.2-bin-hadoop2.7], and start our PySpark binary by typing [.\\bin\\pyspark].
+Start our PySpark binary by typing `pyspark` in the terminal:

 We can see that we\'ve started a shell session with Spark in the following screenshot: